Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/8_ROS2_Basic_Course.md

 ### 8.12.2 param Parameter

-Let’s fist get to know param parameter commands.
+Let's fist get to know param parameter commands.
 The detailed instruction is as follow:

 |            Command             |           Instruction            |
 | :----------------------------: | :------------------------------: |